-We found one special offer for tastyworks in 2018:
+During our tastyworks review, we found one special offer for 2018:

 Perhaps the best aspect of tastyworks is their commission structure.

 For all stock and option trades, even options on futures, closing trades are free with tastyworks.

 You only have to pay the exchange fees.
 Offering free closing trades is a very novel idea, and we are pretty sure no other online brokerages offer anything quite like this.

 Although it’s not heavily advertised, there are online brokers like TD Ameritrade that don’t charge commissions to close out short options positions with a value of $0.05 or less.
 This is because it is more of a risk to the brokerage firm to leave these positions on than to close them out for no cost to the client.